Top

 3. Portugalete — Known for its suspension bridge

-You can reach Portugalete by walking from Neguri or by taking Line 2 of the metro (about 20 minutes of travel).
+You can get to Portugalete by walking from Neguri or by taking Metro Line 2 (about a 20-minute ride).

-The main tourist attraction in the city is the Puente Colgante, the oldest suspension bridge in the world, listed as a UNESCO World Heritage Site, which connects the two banks of the river.
+The main tourist attraction of the town is the Puente Colgante, the oldest hanging bridge in the world, listed as a UNESCO World Heritage site, which connects the two banks of the river.

-You can also find this bridge online under the name Puente de Viscaya.
+Online, you might also find this bridge called the Vizcaya Bridge.
 To visit it, you have two options:

-– Take the gondola, which costs about €0.55.
-You can pay with the Barik card (the transport card for Bilbao) as well as the tourist card.
+• Take the gondola, which costs around €0.55.
+You can pay with the Barik card (Bilbao’s transport card) as well as the tourist card.

-– If you’re not afraid of heights, you can go all the way up for €10.
+• If you’re not afraid of heights, you can climb all the way to the top for €10.

-Although most tourists come to see this bridge, Portugalete also offers many beautiful places to discover.
+Even though most tourists come to see the bridge, Portugalete also offers many beautiful places to discover.

-It’s a lively and pleasant city for having a drink and enjoying pintxos.
+It’s also a lively town, perfect for having a drink and enjoying pintxos.

 en métro depuis bilbao